joshelvn11/ish-app/README.md

 Each item is represented as a row in the table, providing a clear and organized view of all relevant information.
 Users have the ability to edit or delete items directly from the table.
 When an item is selected for editing or viewing, a modal window is triggered, presenting an extended view of all fields pertinent to the item.
 This modal allows users to make detailed modifications or review comprehensive information about the item.

 The design of the item tables ensures that users can efficiently manage their tasks, with intuitive controls for sorting, filtering, and grouping items based on various criteria.
 This flexibility allows users to customize their view and focus on specific aspects of their project, enhancing their ability to track progress and make informed decisions.

-### Epics

-Epics serve as the primary method for viewing and organizing item tables within the application.
-Each epic is represented as a card, which includes its own set of fields such as title, description, status, and priority.
-These fields provide a high-level overview of the epic's details and current state.

-Each epic card contains a child item table that displays the items associated with that particular epic.
-The epic card is responsible for passing the necessary data to its child item table, ensuring that all relevant items are rendered correctly.
-This hierarchical structure allows users to easily navigate and manage their tasks within the context of a specific epic.

-The creation and invocation of epic cards are managed by the backlog component.
-The backlog component aggregates the data required for each epic card and its corresponding item table, ensuring that both the epic's metadata and its associated items are accurately displayed.
-This seamless integration between the backlog and epic cards provides a cohesive and intuitive user experience, enabling users to efficiently track and manage their project tasks.

-### Sprints

-Sprints are a crucial aspect of project management, serving as the second dimension that organizes project items and epics over time.
-Each sprint is defined by a specific start and end date, establishing a clear time frame for the iteration.
-This time-boxed approach allows teams to focus on a set of tasks within a manageable period, promoting efficiency and productivity.

-Items within the project can be assigned to any sprint, clearly indicating when each item should be worked on.
-This assignment helps in planning and prioritizing tasks, ensuring that the team is aligned on what needs to be accomplished during the sprint.

-The application provides robust filtering options, allowing users to filter items by sprint.
-This functionality enables users to easily identify what tasks they should be working on currently, what has been completed in previous sprints, and what is planned for future iterations.
-By offering this level of visibility, the sprint system helps users stay organized and focused, ultimately contributing to the successful completion of the project.

 ### Filters